 What are the most accurate quality indicators in OPS?

 Despite significant overlap between this and previous knowledge gaps, the panel accepted it as a research priority since aesthetic results and QoL are not the only relevant quality indicators.
-The panel discussed how the disadvantages of OPS should be monitored, especially since OPS reflects a clear escalation of surgery compared to conventional BCS.
+The panel discussed how the disadvantages of OPS should be monitored, especially since OPS reflects a clear escalation of surgery compared to conventional BCS (see figure one for example of a common OPS procedure).
 Hence, the morbidity associated with OPS is likely to be increased.
 The panel recommended the risk of complications to be further evaluated in prospective multi-centre cohort studies before deciding on the most accurate quality indicators in OPS.

 Discussion